 - \Community\Hub – Free SCCM Scripts and Community tools will be available here??

 One Stop Shop for all Free SCCM Scripts & Community Tools?

 Seth Coussens from Cireson has prepared a great post to present all the free SCCM scripts, add-ons, and extensions.
 I would recommend reading his post to get more details about the tools and how did he review each tool.

-The post mentioned above is segregated tool into several categories.
+The post mentioned above is a segregated tool into several categories.
 The following categories are based on SCCM features.
 I would appreciate the idea of segregating the tools based on the functionality of SCCM.

 Windows 10 Servicing